graphile/graphile.github.io/src/pages/postgraphile/smart-comments.md

 PostGraphile includes a feature which allows you to write smart comments on your tables, columns, relations, functions (and more) which are then used to alter the way the entities are exposed in the generated schema.
 As of version 4, smart comments can be used for renaming, and also to omit parts of the schema from being used.

-This allows you to make easy changes to an existing schema without making breaking changes.
+This allows you to make easy changes to an existing schema without making breaking changes in the database.

 ## Table of Contents